Mus-A-B/Mus_portfolio/README.md

 - 📦 Large orders (10+ items) are common, suggesting group dining or catering.
 - 🔝 Dishes like *Chicken Parmesan*, *Eggplant Parmesan*, and *Spaghetti & Meatballs* consistently appear in top orders.

+The mysql queries used to explore the menu items table can be found here [title](https://www.example.com) The mysql queries used to explore the orders table can be found here The mysql queries used to comnbine and explore the combine tables can be found here
 ---

 ## Insights Deep Dive